sanuzthapa/data_analysis_with_R_tidyverse/README.md

 # Hi 👋, I'm THAPA Sanuz
-### Student of Behavioral Economics at UFC, Besançon
+### Student of Behavioral Economics and Data Science at UFC, Besançon

 ---